 As with most guitars that come with electronics you can use the amplifier to make up for some of the "tinny" tones that can show up in a less expensive guitar.
 The Fishman system performs well on this guitar.
 The dreadnought shape also gives it a little tonal boost.

 The patented fender "rolled" edges of the fretboard make this guitar easy to play and is a perfect choice for younger guitarists or those that aren't sure about playing a string and don't want to go broke finding out its not for them.

-There are lots of choices out there for 12 string guitars and while each has its own set up pro's and con's we found the Taylor 254ce to be our favorite 12 string for $1000 or less.
+There are lots of choices out there for 12 string guitars and while each has its own set up pro's and con's we found the Guild D120-12 to be our favorite 12 string for $1000 or less.

 The fit and finish of this guitar stood out for this guitar when compared with the others on the list.
+As well as the all would design.
 The guitar felt nimble and light compared to the others.
-If you are looking for a more traditional guitar without the cutaway, the Guild F-2512 and the Blueridge BR40-12 are nice options.
+If you are looking for a more less traditional guitar with a cutaway, the Takamine Models or the Gretch are good options.

 For more information on choosing a 12 string guitar continue reading our guide that follows.

 What Should You Look For in a 12 String Guitar?

 Shape and Size are a personal preference but in general if you are a smaller player you should look at Orchestra models or other medium sized guitars.

 For us the Jumbo Guitar body is a natural fit for a 12 string guitar as it matches the bigger sound of doubling up the strings.